 If the wipers are frozen to the windshield, the wiper blades can be torn off and the wiper motor can overheat when switching on.
-There is a risk of property damage.
+There is a risk of damage to property.
 Defrost the windshield prior to switching the wipers on.